 When you pay by cash you have the opportunity to haggle for a better price.
 Whether you are visiting a market in Nepal, and haggling the price for a silky soft Pashmina scarf, or buying cheap souvenirs at a Thai night market, cash is universally accepted.
 Don’t get ripped off with tourist prices.
-Flash a (small) wad of cash and bargain hard.
+Bring your cash and bargain!

 At Crown Currency Exchange, we recommend using cash for your foreign currency needs.
 It offers you better value for money and genuine practical advantages over travel money cards.
 Need expert advice about exchanging foreign currency?
 Get in contact with your nearest Crown Currency Exchange and our helpful team can help you score an unbeatable rate.

 We charge zero fees, no commission and buy and sell over 80 foreign currencies.
 Talk to us today about your currency needs and plan for your trip of a lifetime.